In this Watch Gang review, I'll share my first experience with the popular “watch of the month club” for men.

 To me, this watch is like a dressy field watch.
 The details on the dial, like the outer minute markers and plentiful lume, give it a casual, utility vibe.
 But the dressy leather strap and polished gold case make it feel like a dress watch.

 At 40mm, this watch is almost too big for my wrist, but it's still wearable.
+Given the choice, I always go for smaller watches.

 I love the see through caseback and the unique open heart design.